Voting in Texas: Tools and Tips

 According to the office of the Texas Secretary of State, poll workers can ask you to remove your face covering if they need to confirm your identity at the polls.
 You do not have to completely remove it.
 See Health Protocols for Voters.

 If you are qualified to vote absentee, you should be able to drop off your absentee ballot at a designated site.
 Check with your county about their specific procedures.
 Bring your ID and follow your county's instructions.
-As of October 10, 2020, each county in Texas has one ballot drop-off location.
+As of October 27, 2020, each county in Texas can have only one ballot drop-off location.

 According to the Texas Secretary of State, curbside voting is an option for voters who are physically unable to enter the polling place.